 We’re working on audio slideshows over the next two weeks.
-Before we pitch ideas, let’s look at some tips and tools to make sure the stories we’re producing hit the right note.
+Below, let’s look at some tips and tools to make sure the stories we’re producing hit the right note.
 We’ll review some editing tools, but those can be reviewed any time.
 In my experience teaching for these assignments, the more we focus on reporting methods, the better the finished product will be.

 First, you are not required to use equipment from the SMC Equipment Office.
 But if you choose to use your own recorder or a phone, you better know how to use it.
 Conduct a test interview first so you know your way around your device and understand how every feature works.
 Every time you move the recorder during your interview to get new sound, play back what you have to make sure you’re picking up the right stuff.
 Final Cut will only help you so much.
 Start with the best quality possible.